An overview of the management team at ESRC.

 The Health and Human Behaviour team develops, commissions and manages research and KE activities in the areas of health, ageing, behaviour, wellbeing, education, and linguistics and processes standard grant applications in the disciplines of psychology, demography, education and linguistics.

-- Innovation and Business Engagement - strategic lead: vacant post
+- Innovation and Business Engagement - Strategic Lead: Nicola Mitchell

 The Innovation and Business team oversees ESRC’s business engagement and innovation funding, including our investment in Impact Acceleration Accounts, the Innovation Caucus and Knowledge Transfer Partnerships as well as ESRC’s engagement with the Industrial Strategy Challenge Fund.